 The Institute is very proud to have been awarded a Bronze International Athena SWAN in 2021 by AdvanceHE in recognition of its commitment to advancing gender equality in academia, and in promoting diversity and inclusion for staff and students in higher education.
-The Institute has also recently been informed that the School of Engineering has been successful in its submission for a Bronze award and this will be received in early 2024.
-We are currently preparing further submissions for the awarding of Bronze awards at Department Level to AdvanceHE.
+The Institute has also recently been informed that the School of Engineering has been successful in its submission for a Bronze award and this was received in early 2024.
+We are currently preparing further submissions for the awarding of Bronze awards at Department Level to AdvanceHE and a new Institute wide Athena Swan submission will be submitted in November 2024.